floathub/sfh/README.md

 You'll also need a **FloatHub ID** and **Security Key**.
 These are free and require no payment or personal information other than an email address.
-These account credentails are required to identify which incoming data belongs to which vessel, and also to help encrypt the data before it is sent.
+These account credentials are required to identify which incoming data belongs to which vessel, and also to help encrypt the data before it is sent.
 If you don't already have a FloatHub account, you can get one here: